Mark Thompson (newscaster)

+Career

 Television news

 Thompson reported on science and environmental issues for KRON-TV, then an NBC affiliate in San Francisco, before getting upped to the nightly weather anchor on the 5, 6 and 11:00 p.m. editions of NewsCenter 4, in addition to those duties.

-Mark Thompson pioneered Neighborhood Weather, where he would read letters from viewers who’d requested a live remote broadcast from their neighborhood in the Bay Area.

-This was known as “Neighborhood Weather”, a popular and enduring franchise.
+Mark Thompson pioneered a segment called "Neighborhood Weather", where he would read letters from viewers who had requested a live remote broadcast from their neighborhood in the Bay Area.
+The segment became a popular and enduring franchise.

 Thompson was the on-air nightly weather anchor, science, and even occasional lifestyle reporter for KTTV's Fox 11 News Los Angeles.
-When he started appearing on KCOP-TV Channel 13 (the Fox-owned sister station of KTTV), Thompson became known for dancing during the weather reports on KCOP-TV's 11 PM newscasts, which he originally did on a whim.
+When he started appearing on KCOP-TV Channel 13 (the Fox-owned sister station of KTTV), Thompson became known for dancing during the weather reports on KCOP-TV's 11 p.m. newscasts, which he originally did on a whim.
 However, when email reaction was so enormously positive, he kept it going, quickly gaining not only a local following but nationwide attention as well.
 He was featured on Jimmy Kimmel Live! on October 5, 2006, and on Brit Hume's program on Fox News Channel, among others.
 He left both stations as of June 3, 2011.
 He made no on-air announcements of his future plans as a weather anchor.

 Thompson previously served as an on-air weather anchor and science/environmental reporter at KMGH-TV in Denver, Colorado, and also worked at WKBW-TV in Buffalo, New York.

 Radio news and talk

-Thompson hosted a daily 10 AM-to-noon radio show on San Francisco talk station KGO until October 6, 2022; his show ended on that station due to a sudden change in format, and he, in fact, was the final host on the format, being notified immediately before his show of the change and being notified mid- monologue to end the broadcast at approximately 10:16 AM that day.
+Thompson hosted a daily 10 a.m.-to-noon radio show on San Francisco talk station KGO until October 6, 2022; his show ended on that station due to a sudden change in format, and he, in fact, was the final host on the format, being notified immediately before his show of the change and being notified mid- monologue to end the broadcast at approximately 10:16 a.m. that day.
 He would promptly give a final station identification before abruptly ending his show.
+It was later moved to YouTube and thru podcast.
 The show concentrated on politics and pop culture and featured calls from listeners across the Bay Area and California.
 Thompson had originally done fill-in talk show hosting on KGO when he first worked in San Francisco as a news person.
 Thompson also regularly appears on The Tim Conway Jr. Show on KFI in Los Angeles.

 Thompson and CNN Latino anchor Elizabeth Espinosa hosted an early afternoon weekday talk program from early 2014 to late 2015.